buyandrey96w/docs/README.md

 - **Occupied**: Assigned when the block is fully leased by clients.

 you can rent out your IP-Block by going through the [IP-Block importing process](#importing-an-ip-block)

 ### Stripe
 A payment processing platform enabling businesses to accept online payments and manage transactions.
 Learn more: [Stripe](https://stripe.com/).

 ### Stripe Connected Accounts
 Accounts connected to a primary **[Stripe](#stripe)** platform account, allowing businesses to manage payments for multiple users.

+### Subnet Status

+Subnet status refers to the classification of an IP subnet according to how it is used or assigned within IP address management systems (e.g. [RIPE](#ripe-ncc), ARIN, or internal registries).
+Common statuses include:

+- **Allocated PA (Provider Aggregatable)**
+  Indicates that the subnet has been allocated to a [Local Internet Registry (LIR)](#lir-local-internet-registry), such as an ISP, and is part of a larger aggregated block.
+These subnets can be further assigned to customers but cannot be moved independently to another provider.

+- **Allocated PI (Provider Independent)**
+  Assigned directly to an end-user organization by a [Regional Internet Registry (RIR)](#rir-regional-internet-registry).
+PI addresses are not tied to any specific provider and can be routed independently, making them portable between providers.

+- **Assigned**
+  Indicates that the subnet has been assigned for actual use, either to an end-user or a customer.
+Assigned subnets can originate from either PA or PI space.
+No further sub-allocation is allowed from an Assigned block.

+- **Reserved**
+  The subnet is reserved for future use or for specific technical purposes and is not currently routable.

+- **Available**
+  The subnet exists in the address pool but has not yet been allocated or assigned.

+- **Deprecated**
+  This status applies to subnets that are no longer recommended for use, usually due to policy or technical evolution (e.g., transition to IPv6).

+Understanding subnet status is important for managing IP address resources, planning routing, and maintaining compliance with IP policies.

 ### RIR (Regional Internet Registry)
 Organizations responsible for managing and registering internet resources (e.g., IP addresses and [ASNs](#asn)).
 Examples: ARIN, RIPE NCC, APNIC.